lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-2C-4-app-clients.md

 # 2C-4 / Service: application clients

-🚧 Error: time ran short.
+🚧 Error: time ran short for detailed diagram.

 The client use cases: